jay-johnson/deploy-to-kubernetes/docs/source/README.rst

 ::

-    # note this has only been tested on CentOS 7:
+    # note go install has only been tested on CentOS 7 and Ubuntu 18.04:
     sudo su
     GO_VERSION="1.11"
     GO_OS="linux"